 Bragar Eagel & Squire, P.C.
 Is Investigating Discover, Mercury, U.S. Bancorp, and Fulgent and Encourages Investors to Contact the Firm

-NEW YORK, Sept.
-06, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against Discover Financial Services DFS, Mercury Systems, Inc. MRCY, U.S. Bancorp USB, and Fulgent Genetics, Inc. FLGT.
+/EIN News/ -- NEW YORK, Sept.
+11, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against Discover Financial Services (NYSE: DFS), Mercury Systems, Inc. (NASDAQ: MRCY), U.S. Bancorp (NYSE: USB), and Fulgent Genetics, Inc. (NASDAQ: FLGT).
 Our investigations concern whether these companies have violated the federal securities laws and/or engaged in other unlawful business practices.
 Additional information about each case can be found at the link provided.

 Discover is a digital banking and payment services company offering customers credit card loans, private student loans, personal loans, home loans, and deposit products.